mbcrump/SwiftPresentationMaterials/README.md

  	MyDict.values

 ##Tuple
-Not a declarable data type like an array, etc... but can be used to get data of varying types from dictionaries and other structures.
+Tuples can be used to extract the index and value from an Array item, or the key and value from a Dictionary item, as a pair that can extract those values to individual temporary values.
+They are often used in for-in loops

 ##Contact Info
 by: Michael Crump